d1rewolf/i3configuration/README.md

 rofi eog scrot pulseaudio-utils fonts-font-awesome xbacklight i3blocks gnome-settings-daemon nm-applet blueman-applet pasystray gnome-sound-applet gnome-screensaver gnome-keyring-daemon keynav mogrify i3lock

 You may need to install others based on contents of scripts in ~/.config/i3/utils directory

+You'll need to tweak various machine-specific things, like what you want to show up in status bar (~/.config/i3/i3blocks/i3blocks.conf).
+I'm working on making this function similarly to the main i3 config generation, but it's not there yet.